JuliaSmoothOptimizers/Krylov.jl/paper/paper.md

 Because the vectors manipulated by Krylov methods are always dense, the use of BLAS directly affects the efficiency of our implementations.
 We also dispatch to BLAS for operator-vector products when the operator is a dense matrix.
 By default, Julia ships with OpenBLAS and provides multithreaded routines.
-Since Julia 1.6, users can also switch dynamically to other BLAS backends, such as the Intel MKL or BLIS, thanks to the BLAS demuxing library `libblastrampoline`, if an optimized BLAS is available.
+Since Julia 1.6, users can also switch dynamically to other BLAS backends, such as the Intel MKL, BLIS or Apple Accelerate, thanks to the BLAS demuxing library `libblastrampoline`, if an optimized BLAS is available.

 A “Storage Requirements” section is available in the documentation to provide the theoretical number of bytes required by each method.
 Our implementations are storage-optimal in the sense that they are guaranteed to match the theoretical storage amount.